 Moisture and humidity.
 These words send shivers down the spines of 3D printing filament worldwide.
-The very mention of it could mean your 3D models looking more like The Walking Dead as each day passes.
-And yes, I still see images of people leaving their filament out in the open, bare to the elements.
-Keeping your filament dry results in high 3D print quality, increased accuracy, as well as many other benefits.
-In this article, I’ll be giving you some of the best ways to store your 3D printing filament, enjoy.
+The very mention of it could mean your 3D models look more like The Walking Dead as each day passes.
+And yes, images of people leaving their filament out in the open, exposed to the elements, rotates in our minds.
+Keeping your filament dry results in high 3D print quality, increased accuracy, and many other benefits.
+In this article, we’ll be giving you some of the best ways to store your 3D printing filament.

 It’s a very understandable question.
-After all, it’s plastic, it shouldn’t be able to absorb water.
+After all, it’s plastic and shouldn’t be able to absorb water.
 However, most thermoplastics used in 3D printing are hygroscopic, so they absorb water from the air if left unprotected.
 This means that simply leaving your filaments out in the open can result in poor-quality prints.

 The resulting effects on your filament aren’t pretty either, as here are some of the things that can happen to your filament once it absorbs moisture:

-Some filament types are affected worse than others, for example, nylons are bad as they can absorb moisture after just 18 hours when out in the open.
-PVA, even worse, as it is used for support structures whereby afterwards it can dissolve in water.
+Some filament types are affected worse than others; for example, nylons are bad as they can absorb moisture after just 18 hours when out in the open.
+PVA is even worse, as it is used for support structures whereby afterward, it can dissolve in water.
 PLA and ABS can also absorb moisture (PLA more than ABS).
 Not only can your filament be affected, but your 3D printer too, as “swollen PLA filament can jam up the printer’s hot end and even require it to be replaced,” Clinton Freeman, RepRage.

-You could buy an expensive plastic casing for your individual spools, or build an anti-humidity box on your roof to protect your filament from moisture, or, you can just buy a regular vacuum-sealed bag.
+You could buy an expensive plastic casing for your individual spools, build an anti-humidity box on your roof to protect your filament from moisture, or you can buy a regular vacuum-sealed bag.
 You know, the ones you see on infomercials to keep all your winter clothes in order to save space in your home.
 Why use vacuum-sealed bags?
-Well they keep all types of moisture, odors, mildew and bugs away from your precious filament.
+Well, they keep all types of moisture, odors, mildew, and bugs away from your precious filament.

-If you’re using PLA filament, silica gel packs must become your best friend.
+Silica gel packs must become your best friend if you're using PLA filament.
 They might even come included when you buy some new filament, so you’re going to want to hold onto those.
 Why?
 Well, as mentioned above, PLA absorbs much more water than ABS.
-Don’t get me wrong, though, both still absorb water so use these packs for both ABS and PLA.
+Don’t get me wrong, though; both still absorb water, so use these packs for both ABS and PLA.

-Silica gel packs come in all different shapes and sizes, such as these, which can be re-used if you dry them in an oven.
-However, these, as well as other packs like these, aren’t always the best as you can’t tell when they have become saturated.
-If you want to get serious with drying out your filament, then silica gel packs with moisture saturation indicators might be a better bet for you.
+Silica gel packs come in different shapes and sizes; some can be reused if you dry them in an oven.
+However, these and other packs like these aren’t always the best, as you can’t tell when they have become saturated.
+If you want to get serious about drying out your filament, silica gel packs with moisture saturation indicators might be a better bet.
 These change color from yellow/orange to green or blue (depending on ambient moisture level).
 Simply place the gel packs into sealable Ziploc bags, Tupperware, or anything else that won’t let air get inside.

 In the end, though, keeping your filament dry using silica gel is a neat and easy method for keeping your filament dry.
 Many people always ask if rice is a suitable replacement.
 It’s not bad, but it’s definitely not as good as using silica gel packs.